Cyber-Dust/learning-notes/README.md

 ____

 ### Growth Mindset > Fixed Mindset

 ###### *the only calculation you'll need to remember for aquiring any skill that isn't inborn.*

 ----

 ## Growth Mindset ⬇

 The ability to **appreciate, relfect, and reassess** lessons from experience. *True grit* that allows the individual to surpass stationary thinking and skill development..

 ## The Essentials of a Growth Mindset 📈

 * Expect and predict that you will make mistakes
 * Appreciate and learn from your failures
 * Adapt and persevere
 * Stay positive

 ---

 #### *Most of the important things in the world have been accomplished by people who have kept on trying when there seemed no hope at all.* —Dale Carnegie

 ### Table of Contents

-#### I.
+#### I

 * [The Foundational Principles of Markdown on GitHub](markdown.md)
 * [Choosing a Text Editor](markdown2.md)
 * [Navigating the Terminal](terminal.md)

-####  II.
+#### II

 * [Git Tutorial](markdown3.md)